Neonatal Intensive Care Unit (NICU)

 the hospital’s Pediatric Intensive Care Unit (PICU).
 The 20-bed

-unit is staffed with physicians, nurses and other care professionals expertly
+unit is staffed with physicians, nurses and other care professionals that

-trained and skilled in caring for children under serious or life-threatening
+are trained and skilled in caring for children with serious or life-threatening

 circumstances.
 A physician specializing in caring for critically ill children